jclaret/custom-support-tools/README.md

 # Custom Support Tools Container

 This repository contains a `Containerfile` to build a custom container image based on `registry.redhat.io/rhel9/support-tools`.
-The image includes the `kernel-tools` RPM package.
+The image includes the `kernel-tools` RPM package which provides the `turbostat` command.

 ## Prerequisites